paultag/fnord/README.md

 # fnords!

-Let's make this one more fun.
+Let's make this one less fun.